 - What does your schedule look like currently?
 You want to nail down some idea of when they are available to work with you, and if they have the time to devote to being your team member.

-Anyone can rehearse for interview questions, but in a small business you need someone you click with.
-Someone you can work closely with and communicate well with.
+Anyone can rehearse for interview questions, but as a small business owner you want someone you click with — someone you can work closely with and communicate well with.

 Remember, if you are interviewing several people you may get confused as to which applicant said what so take notes.